dhairyajangid/Mega-Manga/README.md

 ## For frontend you need to have these following thing
 # tailwind css with vite application setup
 # npm install react-router-dom
+# need to add more thing into it